INFORMATION ABOUT SAMOA

 Samoa offers a wide range of accommodation, from the traditional Samoan beach fales to beach and more modern resorts and large hotels.
 Upolu is where the largest hotels are found.
 There are selections of standard and budget facilities and in many traditional Fale Resorts as you step out the door you will find yourself on a white sandy beach just metres from the sea.

-Things to Do Wherever you are staying you will not run short of things to do.
-Biking, caving, hiking, bowls, golf, shopping, art and craft galleries, kirikiti (Samoan cricket), squash, tennis diving, surfing, snorkeling, watersports, fishing, kayaking, paopao (Samoan outrigger canoes), sailing , fia fia nights, fire dancing exhibitions, cultural tours and of course swimming in turquoise warm water.
+Wherever you are staying you will not run short of things to do.
+Biking, hiking, golf, shopping, art and craft galleries, kirikiti (Samoan cricket), squash, tennis, scuba diving, surfing, snorkeling, watersports, fishing, kayaking, paopao (Samoan outrigger canoes), sailing , fia fia nights, fire dancing exhibitions, cultural tours and of course swimming in turquoise warm water.

 Upolu and Savai’i, like the smaller islands, offer stunning views of the bays and waterfalls surrounded by tropical rain forests.
 For more detailed information of all tours on the island archipelago Samoa, beautiful nature scenes and beaches, as well as an overview of all the places of interest, go to Samoa Visitors Bureau , on Beach Road in Apia.